darichey/DataPrism/docs/_docs/guide/01_table_definitions.md

 )
 ```

-Notice that all types have to be written out by hand.
-This is by design, and a similar approach is taken elsewhere it
+Notice that all database types have to be written out by hand.
+This is by design, and a similar approach is taken elsewhere in
 DataPrism.
-Types are never inferred.
+These types are never inferred.
 You have to specify them.

 Putting it all together, our table definition could look like this.
 ```scala